RiverReports logo

 Overview

 Ohio is not the first state most people think of for fly fishing, and that works in your favor.
+Check Ohio river flow data before any trip — timing your visit around clearing flows after rain events is the single biggest factor in steelhead success.
 The state holds three distinct fisheries that, taken together, offer year-round opportunities: Lake Erie steelhead tributaries in the northeast, spring-fed trout streams in the west-central part of the state, and some of the Midwest's best smallmouth bass rivers running through the southern half.

 The steelhead program is the headline — the Ohio Division of Wildlife raises roughly 450,000 Little Manistee strain smolts annually at the Castalia hatchery, distributing them across six Lake Erie tributaries.
 Those fish spend two to four years in the lake, growing to 23-28 inches, before returning to tributaries from late October through May.
 The Mad River, a spring creek running 66 miles through Champaign and Clark Counties, supports a self-sustaining brown trout fishery fed by 10,000-15,000 stocked fingerlings each year — some growing to 16 inches and beyond.
 And rivers like the Little Miami, Kokosing, and Stillwater hold healthy smallmouth populations in clear, wadeable water.